vanja501642/CS_assignment/README.md

 large number of products and pairs of these that need to be considered.
 By scaling well it is meant to have a slightly less effective method while improving greatly on its efficiency.
 Using LSH as a pre-selection of candidate pairs before applying the Multi-component Similarity Method (MSM).
-The code is divided into 6 parts:
+The code is divided into 6 parts:<br />
 Part 1 deals with loading the data and feature extraction of product codes, brands, screen sizes, refresh rates and resolutions.
 Creates binary vector representation of products.<br />
 Part 2 deals with the LSH step: minhashing, hashing and identifying candidate pairs<br />
 Part 3 deals with the Multi-component Similarity Method<br />